-EVC Service Attribute Service Attribute Parameters and Values DOCSIS Provisioning Parameters Broadcast Service Frame Delivery Must deliver unconditionally.
+EVC ServiceService Attribute ParametersAttributeand Values DOCSIS Provisioning Parameters Multicast Service Frame Delivery Must Deliver unconditionally.
+Unconditional delivery of multicast traffic is currently supported by [L2VPN].
+Therefore, no new DOCSIS provisioning parameters are required.
+Broadcast Service Frame Delivery Must deliver unconditionally.
 Unconditional delivery of broadcast traffic is currently supported by [L2VPN].
 Therefore, no new provisioning parameters are required.
 Layer 2 Control Protocol Processing (only applies for L2CP passed to the EVC).
 Must specify in accordance with Table 8.1 of [MEF 6.1].
 DPoE ONUs must support OPTION 2 in section 8.1, Table 31 of [MEF 6.1] as the default and only option to handle L2CP.
 In OPTION 2 all L2CP service frames, except PAUSE frames, will be mapped to the EVC like all other UNI ingress service frames.
 PAUSE frames must be discarded at the UNI.
 EVC Performance At least one CoS is REQUIRED.
 Must specify CoS ID, per section 6.8 of [MEF 10.2].
 Must list values for each of the following attributes {Frame Delay, Frame Delay Variation, Frame Loss Ratio, and availability} for each CoS, where Not Specified (N/S) is an acceptable value.
 Not Applicable because EVC Performance Service Parameters are not supported in this version of the specification.